Arnie Portocarrero

-On the eve of the campaign, Portocarrero was traded to Baltimore for left-handed pitcher Bud Daley.
+Portocarrero was traded from the Athletics to the Orioles for Bud Daley on 18 April 1958.
 He responded with a career-best season, winning 15 games, fifth-most in the American League, losing 11, and finishing tenth in the league in earned run average (3.25).
 He threw a career-best three shutouts (including back-to-back whitewashings May 30 against Boston and June 3 against Detroit), and from June 29 through July 20 he hurled five consecutive complete game victories.
 It would be his only winning campaign in the major leagues.